TheLonerD/shifterdx/DeusEx/Readme.txt

 backup copies of each file just in case you want to switch back for some reason.
 (e.g. multiplayer)  Doing this will ensure that Shifter runs *with* other mods, meaning that any other new singleplayer maps/levels/plots you play will use Shifter rules, with some few exceptions.

 	If you want to install Shifter so that you are still able to play unmodified Deus Ex without having to swap files, please read the file "Advanced.txt" for detailed instructions.

+	In case you don't know, by default Deus Ex is installed to the "C:\DeusEx" folder.
+For people with the Steam version of the game, the default path is "C:\Program Files\Steam\steamapps\common\deusex".
+The basic install works with both versions.

 	**PLEASE NOTE** You MUST have the v1112fm patch installed to run Shifter (The Game of the Year edition comes prepatched, usually)  PLEASE NOTE THE "M" AT